tml/cadmus/src/Chapter-1/Part I: Introduction and contents.md

   1. Student Activities:

     * Talk amongst peers about the concepts you have learnt, and ask each other challenging questions.
-If you get stuck, be sure to ask your teachers.
+If you get stuck, be sure to ask your teacher(s).

   2. Teacher Activities: